keyestudio/KS0562F-Keyestudio-Student-Starter-Kit/wiki/2.Arduino_Tutorial/2.Projects/Project_01_Multimeter/Project_01_Multimeter.md

 ![Img](/media/img-20230224120426.png)

-<span style="color: rgb(255, 76, 65);">Note：The tips of the two test leads need to touch the jumper wires, the resistor or the metal part of the LED (the same below), otherwise, the multimeter will not have a reading.
+<span style="color: rgb(255, 76, 65);">Note：The tips of the two test leads need to touch the jumper wires, the resistor or the metal part of the LED (the same below), otherwise, the multimeter will not have a reading.</span>

 Set the range switch to 20V DC voltage.
 The multimeter usually can not change the range automatically, so it needs to be manually set to the detectable range.